 Monster Project: Tire Explosion

 So, I was mounting my Monster tires today (under the supervision of a Ducati Master tech, mind you) to my fancy-ass newly painted gold sparkly wheels… and the tire exploded.
 I ended up taking a trip to the hospital.
 Whole story?
 Read on…

 It started with AJ showing me where to put the valve stem, ‘cause I’m a total newb and think everything must be more complex (or on that same note, more easy) than it really is.

 Then Kevin (youngest Ducati Master tech in the world!) came and helped wrench it down into place since AJ had arm surgery recently.
 Kevin’s pay for his trouble was a sweet wedgie.
 You’re welcome!

 Valve stem in place, we are ready to mount some tires.

-AJ telling me how to do everything (thank you!), we got the new tires on pretty quickly.
+Under AJ’s supervision (thank you!), I got the new tires on pretty quickly.